szajakubiak/rp2040_enviro_logger/README.md

 Record basic environmental parameters such as temperature, relative humidity and air pressure as well as short samples of sound and accelerometer readings.

 ## Methods
 [Arduino Nano RP2040 Connect](https://docs.arduino.cc/hardware/nano-rp2040-connect/) has a built-in microphone and combined accelerometer and gyroscope with temperature sensor.
-It's also capable of WiFi and BLE communication.
-To further expand the capabilities of the device I connected the BME280 temperature, relative humidity and air pressure sensor mounted on the [Pimoroni breakout board](https://shop.pimoroni.com/products/bme280-breakout).
+It's also capable of WiFi and Bluetooth 4.2 communication (Bluetooth Classic and Bluetooth Low Energy).
+To further expand the capabilities of the device the [Pimoroni BME280 breakout board](https://shop.pimoroni.com/products/bme280-breakout) was added capable of measuring temperature, relative humidity and air pressure.

 ## Connections
 | Arduino Nano | BME280 |